 This vulnerability is intended to be applicable to languages that support multiple types and allow conversions between types.

-This vulnerability is intended to be applicable to languages with the following characteristics:

-Languages that support multiple types and allow conversions between types.

 6.2.5 Avoiding the vulnerability or mitigating its effects

 Software developers can avoid the vulnerability or mitigate its ill effects in the following ways:

-Take advantage of any facility offered by the programming language to declare distinct types and use any mechanism provided by the language processor and related tools to check for or enforce type compatibility.
+Take advantage of any facility offered by the programming language to declare distinct types and use any mechanism provided by the language processor and related tools to check for or to enforce type compatibility.

-Use available language and tools facilities to preclude or detect the occurrence of implicit type conversions, such as those in mixed type arithmetic.
+Use available language and tools facilities to preclude or to detect the occurrence of implicit type conversions, such as those in mixed type arithmetic.
 If it is not possible, use human review to assist in searching for implicit conversions.

 Avoid explicit type conversion of data values except when there is no alternative.
 Document such occurrences so that the justification is made available to maintainers.